Yugoslav coup d'état: Development of the coup

-For other nations in Yugoslavia, the prospect of war and the government's close ties to the Serbian Orthodox Church was not at all appealing.
-Archbishop Aloysius Stepinac, president of the Roman Catholic Conference of Bishops of Yugoslavia, bitterly wrote in his diary that, "All in all, Croats and Serbs are of two worlds... that will never move closer to one another without an act of God".
+For other nations in Yugoslavia, the prospect of war and the new government's close ties to the Serbian Orthodox Church was not at all appealing.
+Archbishop Aloysius Stepinac, president of the Roman Catholic Episcopal Conference of Yugoslavia, bitterly wrote in his diary that, "All in all, Croats and Serbs are of two worlds... that will never move closer to one another without an act of God".
 He also wrote, "The Schism [Orthodoxy] is the greatest curse in Europe, almost greater than Protestantism.
 There is no morality, no principle, there is no truth, no justice, no honesty [in Orthodoxy]."
 On the same day, he publicly called on the Catholic clergy to pray for King Peter and that Croatia and Yugoslavia would be spared a war.
 The coup resulted in only one death, which was accidental.
+The Slovenes and especially the Croats disliked the coup, which was widely believed to make a German invasion inevitable.